FIND DATA: By Journal | Sites ANALYZE DATA: Help with R | SPSS | Stata | Excel WHAT'S NEW? US Politics | IR | Law & Courts🎵

 Article card for article: Temporal Strategies: Governments Alter the Pace of Legislation in Bicameralism Depending on Electoral Expectations

-Temporal Strategies: Governments Alter the Pace of Legislation in Bicameralism Depending on Electoral Expectations was authored by Christoph Garwe, Benjamin G. Engst, Yannick Stawicki and Christoph Hönnige.
+Temporal Strategies: Governments Alter the Pace of Legislation in Bicameralism Depending on Electoral Expectations was authored by Christoph Garwe, Benjamin G. Engst, Yannick G. Stawicki and Christoph Hönnige.
 It was published by Wiley in LSQ in 2023.

 Find on Google Scholar